 The CQC method is recommended as the SRSS method can give inaccurate results for 3D structures.
 When 2D structures are analyzed, the methods will produce similar results.

 Most building codes require the inclusion of accidental torsion for both the equivalent static load procedure and dynamic analysis.
 The code requirements for evaluating accidental torsion for dynamic load cases are implemented in RAM Frame when rigid diaphragms are used.
 To include eccentricity, set the eccentricity to “+ and –" for the x and y directions in the Response Spectra dialog when the dynamic load case is created.
 The % eccentricity is defined in the Mass dialog in RAM Frame (Loads > Masses).
-It should be noted that accidental torsion effects can be included in analysis for only rigid diaphragms.
+Accidental torsion effects can be included in analysis for both rigid and semirigid diaphragms.
 For pseudo-flexible diaphragm, it is assumed that a flexible diaphragm is not able transmit diaphragm torsional moments, and hence accidental torsion effect is ignored for flexible diaphragms.
-In RAM Structural System v14.0.4, accidental torsional effects are also not considered for semirigid diaphragms.
-These effects are included in v14.2.2.

 The modal response (nodal deflections, member forces, reactions) determined from a response spectra analysis have signs associated with them.
 However, once the analysis results are determined by combining the modal results using either the SRSS or CQC method, each response has only a positive value.
 Because the sign of the result is important for member design, there is an option in the RAM Frame (General > Criteria) to consider the sign in the results.
 When this option is selected, the sign of the analysis result will match the sign from the predominant modal result.
 You should not design continuous footings, gusset plate connections, or other elements based on the forces from multiple members using dynamic results unless the sign of the analysis result has been considered.